viamrobotics/docs/docs/installation/microcontrollers/_index.md

 ESP-IDF is the development framework for Espressif SoCs (System-on-Chips), supported on Windows, Linux and macOS.
 Viam recommends using [our fork](https://github.com/npmenard/esp-idf) of the ESP-IDF framework to support camera configuration.

+## Hardware Requirements

+You need the following hardware, tools, and software to create a new project on an ESP32 with the micro-RDK version of `viam-server`:

+- An Expressif ESP32 microcontroller.
+Viam recommends purchasing the ESP32 with a development board: see development kit options [here](https://www.espressif.com/en/products/devkits).
+- A USB-C cable for connecting the ESP32 to your PC (included with ESP32 DevKits).
+- A Micro-USB (recommended), 5V/GND header pin or 3V3/GND header pin power supply.

 ### Install ESP-IDF

-Start by completing Step 1 of [these instructions](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html), following the appropriate steps for your development machine's architecture, and then return here.
+Start by completing Step 1 of [these instructions](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html), following the appropriate steps for your PC / development machine's architecture, and then return here.

 Clone Viam's fork of the ESP-IDF: